comyar/CZWeatherKit/README.md

 ### Climacons

 `CZWeatherCondition` objects have a `climaconCharacter` property that contains an appropriate climacon character mapping for the weather condition description.
-The [Climacons Font](http://adamwhitcroft.com/climacons/font/) is a font set created by [Adam Whitcroft](http://adamwhitcroft.com/).
+The [Climacons Font](http://adamwhitcroft.com/climacons/font/) is a font set created by [Adam Whitcroft](http://adamwhitcroft.com/) featuring various weather-related icons.
 In order to use the `climaconCharacter` property, download the Climacons font and add it to your project.
 The following example illustrates how to use the character in a `UILabel`:

 ```objective-c
     ...